ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

 ### Sever-Side Row Model

-* `ServerSideGroupLevelParams.storeType`: removed in favour of `suppressInfiniteScroll`.
+* `ServerSideGroupLevelParams.storeType` - removed, use `suppressInfiniteScroll` instead.
 When false, Partial Store is used.
 When true, Full Store is used.
-* `IsApplyServerSideTransactionParams.storeInfo`: use `IsApplyServerSideTransactionParams.groupLevelInfo` instead.
+* `IsApplyServerSideTransactionParams.storeInfo` - removed, use `IsApplyServerSideTransactionParams.groupLevelInfo` instead.
-* `LoadSuccessParams.storeInfo`: use `LoadSuccessParams.groupLevelInfo` instead.
+* `LoadSuccessParams.storeInfo` - removed, use `LoadSuccessParams.groupLevelInfo` instead.
-* `IServerSideGetRowsParams.successCallback`: use `success` method instead with `LoadSuccessParams` params instead.
+* `IServerSideGetRowsParams.successCallback` - removed, use `success` method with `LoadSuccessParams` params instead.
-* `IServerSideGetRowsParams.failCallback`: use `fail` instead.
+* `IServerSideGetRowsParams.failCallback` - removed, use `fail` instead.
-* interface `ServerSideStoreParams`: use `ServerSideGroupLevelParams` instead.
+* interface `ServerSideStoreParams` - removed, use `ServerSideGroupLevelParams` instead.
-* interface `GetServerSideStoreParamsParams`: use `GetServerSideGroupLevelParamsParams` instead.
+* interface `GetServerSideStoreParamsParams` - removed, use `GetServerSideGroupLevelParamsParams` instead.
-* interface `RefreshStoreParams`: use `RefreshServerSideParams` instead.
+* interface `RefreshStoreParams` - removed, use `RefreshServerSideParams` instead.
-* interface `ServerSideGroupState`: use `ServerSideGroupLevelState` instead.
+* interface `ServerSideGroupState` - removed, use `ServerSideGroupLevelState` instead.

 ### Export